-Mr. Tyagarajan's 2018 target annualized total direct compensation is at the 75th percentile compared to the peer group, including his base salary at the 25th percentile and his annual cash compensation (base plus target bonus) at approximately the median.
-The Committee believes that this pay positioning is appropriate because the CEO's pay package (with 92% at risk) has a stronger performance orientation compared to the total direct compensation for CEOs in the peer group, for which the average percentage of a CEO's total direct compensation comprised of performance-based pay is 68%, with 32% in fixed pay.
-The make-up of our CEO's long-term incentives, which does not include any time-based restricted share units, is also more heavily weighted to performance compared to the peer group.
+In additon, in targeting our CEO's total direct compensation competitively compared to the peer group, the compensation committee considered that our CEO's pay mix reflects a stronger performance orientation (with 91% performance-based) compared to the total direct compensation for CEOs in the 2020 peer group.
+The make-up of our CEO's long-term incentives also does not include any time-based restricted share units.
 We believe the structure of his long-term incentive compensation focuses our CEO on managing the business for the long term and reinforces the link between his earning opportunity and the long-term growth of the Company and total shareholder return.